 The audited accounts and a report on the Company and the unaudited semi-annual report will be available in English only.
-The ACD will notify Shareholders where the annual report and audited accounts can be obtained (in printed and electronic forms), and where the unaudited semi-annual accounts can be obtained (in printed and electronic forms) within the timeframe set out in the section headed "Report and Financial Statements" in the Prospectus.
+The annual report and audited accounts and the unaudited semi-annual accounts will be made available within the timeframe set out in the section headed "Report and Financial Statements" in the Prospectus.

-Once issued, copies of the latest annual and semi-annual accounts may also be available for inspection at the office of the ACD and the Hong Kong Representative.
+Once issued, copies of the latest annual and semi-annual accounts are available for inspection at the office of the ACD, and may be obtained at the office of the Hong Kong Representative.
+Shareholders may also obtain such reports and accounts, in electronic form, from Barings website at www.barings.com.